You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Iron Bowl Workshop Details

 This is a two-day class that gives you the unique opportunity to learn how to make an iron bowl with designs on the inside and outside.
 Come to one or both of the days!
 All pieces poured during the Iron Pour Performance.
-All bowl carving needs to be completed by Friday evening.
-Sculpture pickup is the Sunday morning after the pour from 10:00 a.m. - 12:00 p.m.
+Sculpture pickup is Sunday morning after the pour from 10:00 AM - 12:00 PM.

-Day 3: Saturday, September 27 9:00 AM - 4:00 PM At this point the bowl must be finished in order to prepare it for the pour.
-All pieces poured at the Iron Pour Fire Performance 7:00 pm
+Day 3: Saturday, September 26 9:00 AM - 4:00 PM At this point the bowl must be finished in order to prepare it for the pour.
+All pieces poured at the Iron Pour Fire Performance at 7:00 PM

 This workshop is perfect for all skill levels and offers a unique opportunity to create a personalized iron bowl.
 The culmination of your hard work will be showcased at the spectacular Iron Pour Fire Performance, where your mold, poured with molten metal will create a stunning piece of art.

 This is a two-day class that gives you the unique opportunity to learn how to make an iron bowl with designs on the inside and outside.
-This year you will also have the option to create a cauldron shaped bowl.
 Come to one or both of the days!
 All pieces poured during the Iron Pour Performance.
-All bowl carving needs to be completed by Friday evening.
-Sculpture pickup is the Sunday morning after the pour from 10:00 a.m. - 12:00 p.m.
+Sculpture pickup is on Sunday, September 27 from 10:00 AM - 12:00 PM.
+If you are unable to come at that time, other arrangements can be made for pickup.

 Don't miss this chance to learn from a talented artist and be part of a unique and exciting experience.
 Register now to secure your spot!